takhs91/empower/README.md

 6501-70 boards with 12 Gigabit Ethernet Ports).

-Building a WTP image from sources
+Building a WTP from sources
 ---------------------

-Clone the EmPOWER repository and pull the submodules:
+Clone the EmPOWER repository and pull all the submodules:

 ```
   $: git clone http://github.com/rriggio/empower